i General legal framework

 Despite the special rules applicable to certain industry sectors, these rules do not preclude the application of the Cartel Act.
 Rather, sector-specific regulations shall be taken into account in the application of the Cartel Act.2 Exceptionally, sector-specific provisions effectively aiming at excluding competition may lead to the non-applicability of the Cartel Act.3

-Further (potential) abuse of dominance cases published in 2018 were closed after a preliminary investigation by the Secretariat of the ComCo (Secretariat).
+Further a (potential) abuse of dominance case published in 2019 was closed after a preliminary investigation by the Secretariat of the ComCo (Secretariat).
 No fines were imposed.
-Nevertheless, these cases are briefly discussed below.
+Nevertheless, this case is briefly discussed below.

 |Sector||Investigating authority||Conduct||Fine levied|